|

 is not a fall from grace but a liberation from the narcotic of certainty.
 Conclusion These two

 visions are irreconcilable.
-The first enshrines the surface as a bulwark
+The first enshrines the surface, the expedient

 first sees the spirit of the deep as the metaphysical parasite, the